Primary Takeaways: Voters Send Parties Further Apart

 A high school math teacher in Kentucky pulled off a once-thought-to-be-impossible upset in a state House race.
 Travis Brenda beat the state House majority floor leader, Jonathan Shell, who co-authored a controversial bill that changed the public pension system and caused a public backlash among teachers.

-Brenda won by just 123 votes, but his improbable win was fueled by the anger of teachers, thousands of whom marched on the state capitol.
+Brenda won by just 123 votes, but his improbable win was fueled by the anger of teachers, thousands of whom marched on the state Capitol.
 More than a dozen current and former teachers got on the ballot in various races across the state.

 The thing to watch is whether this is the start of something broader.
 There have been teacher protests and strikes in multiple states, as Republican legislatures and governors have aimed at curbing teacher benefits and pay.